 The new bearing can then be lubricated with soap and pushed over the shaft and into its housing.
 It needs to stick out enough to be able to grip it for subsequent removal.
 Use a punch through the grub screw holes to mark the centres of where the dimples need to be drilled.
 The bearing is then removed for drilling before being slid back into place.
-The drilling has to be quite accurate.
+The drilling has to be quite accurate and obviously not too deep.
 Replacement of all the other parts is now straightforward.

-I ordered the replacement bearing through a local marine specialist and Yanmar dealer.
-Although the shaft on my boat was 1" diameter the replacement bearing was stamped '25mm.'
-I suppose they no longer supply the old size as the two are so similar.
-The other dimensions are 34mm x 60mm.
-It all fitted perfectly and there is no discernible play in the shaft.
-The bearing is water lubricated and probably lasts quite a long time, but the engineers said that while the load from a standard two bladed prop isn't too great, anything bigger will wear the bearing much quicker.
+The shaft on my boat was 1" diameter (but later boats may use a 25mm shaft which will need the appropriate bearing).
+The bearing I used was supplied by Norris Marine; dimensions 1" x 34mm x 60mm and known as a 'Westerly'.
+It all fitted perfectly and there is now no discernible play in the shaft.
+The bearing is water lubricated and probably lasts quite a long time, but the local Yanmar engineers said that while the load from a standard two bladed prop isn't too great, anything bigger will wear the bearing much quicker.